Enalean/tuleap-documentation-en/languages/en/administration-guide/projects-management/export-import/import-format/trackers.rst

 Since 11.14, it's possible to add external fields on import XML.
 This external fields are form elements from plugins.

-Test Management Step Fields
+Test Management step fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Step Definitions and Step Executions are external fields.
+Step definitions and step executions are external fields.

-Step Execution structure
+Step execution structure
 #########################

 - Type must be ``ttmstepexec``
 - TTM must be activated in your project

-Here is an example of step definition field for tracker structure XML :
+Here is an example of a step execution field for tracker structure XML :

 .. sourcecode:: xml
   :linenos: